 First, the child is given general anesthesia and receives an intravenous catheter to control pain after surgery.
 The pediatric surgeon makes two small incisions on either side of the chest so that a curved steel bar can be inserted under the sternum.
 Another tiny cut is made to insert a thoracoscope (small camera) into the chest.
 This instrument gives a clear field to visualize placement of the bar.
 Once the bar is in place, the surgeon affixes it to the ribs on either side and closes the incisions.
 Over time, the bar becomes secured with muscle tissue that regrows around it.
 The bar will remain in place to help support chest development for about two years and will be removed during an outpatient procedure.

-Children typically are hospitalized for four to five days so that they can be monitored to ensure the bar is stabilized and breathing is normal.
+Children typically are hospitalized for two to three days so that they can be monitored to ensure the bar is stabilized and breathing is normal.
 Both patient and parents undergo training and education to understand how to manage movement during the critical first few weeks of recovery.
 Patients slowly resume normal activities, but sports and other contact-related activities are restricted for about six to eight weeks following surgery.

 Learn More About What to Expect from Nuss Procedure.

 3000 New Bern Ave.